bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 }
 ```
 I found this pattern useful as a specific instance of a game always contains two players, but we don't know if they are human or AI controlled.
+It was the only example of an object varient that would have truely unique functionality and data members that I could I identify amongst the objects that were to be present in the game.
+The game type itself (e.g. regular, salvo, etc) for example, would not be well suited to this principle, as it would still be reliant on many aspects of a base game class, including the main game loop.
+Ideally, the use of this principle in conjunction with all of the associated classes is to reduce code reuse by applying functionality to each of the classes, base and derrived, where it is relevant.

 I avoided the singleton pattern as I believed it would increase the level of common coupling between classes in my system.
+I did widely utilise global variables within my program, but these were generally limited to strings that replaced long literal strings that were taking up a large amount of vertical space in my code; Regex types and strings containing ANSI codes / unicode characters.

-I did widely utilise global variables within my program, but these In addition, singletons break the single responsibility principle and are hard to debug and test due to their immutable state (Densmore, 2004).
+In addition, singletons break the single responsibility principle and are hard to debug and test due to their immutable state (Densmore, 2004).